Savory Snacks Market Analysis by Mordor Intelligence

 Global Savory Snacks Market Report Scope

-Savory snacks are small servings of food with a salty or spicy flavor rather than a sweet one.
-The global savory snacks market is segmented by product type, distribution channel, and geography.
-Based on the product type, the market is segmented into potato chips, extruded snacks, nuts & seeds, popcorn, meat snacks, and others.
-By distribution channel, the market is segmented into supermarkets/hypermarkets, specialist retailers, convenience stores, online channels, and others.
+Savory snacks are ready-to-eat food products with a primarily salty, spicy, or umami flavor profile, as opposed to sweetness.
+They are commonly consumed between meals as light refreshments or accompaniments.
+The global savory snacks market is segmented by product type, flavor profile, category, distribution channel, and geography.
+By product type, the market is segmented into chips and crisp-based snacks, nuts, seeds and trail mixes, pretzels, popcorn snacks, meat and jerky snacks. extruded and puffed snacks and other product types.
+The chips and crisp-based snacks is further segmented into potato chips, tortilla and corn chips, rice and pulse-based chips, multigrain chips, cheese and dairy-based chips and seaweed and marine-based crisps.
+By distribution channel, the market is segmented into supermarkets/hypermarkets, convenience/grocery stores, online retail stores, and others.
 Based on geography, the market is segmented into North America, Europe, Asia-Pacific, South America, and the Middle East and Africa.
-The report offers market size and forecasts in value (USD million) for the above segments.
+The report offers market size and forecasts in value (USD million) and volume (Tons) for the above segments.

 | Tortilla and Corn Chips | |